BenedictOuma/Health_Insurance_Analysis/Readme.md

 ## My Contribution

-As part of my internship project, I:
+As part of my project, I:
 - Cleaned and analyzed the SHIF/SHA data using advanced *SQL queries*
 - Summarized patterns and performance metrics for different regions and providers
 - Built *interactive dashboards* in *Power BI, **Excel, and **Tableau* to visualize insights and KPIs